Croatian Spring: Karađorđevo meeting and the purges

 Subsequently, tens of thousands were expelled from the SKH, including 741 high-ranking officials such as Dabčević-Kučar, Tripalo, and Pirker.
 Another 280 SKH members were compelled to resign their posts and 131 were demoted.
 SKH conservatives demanded a major show trial with Tuđman as the main defendant, but Tito blocked this proposal.
 Instead, Tuđman was convicted of trying to overthrow the "democratic self-managing socialism".
 Overall, 200–300 people were convicted of political crimes, but thousands more were imprisoned without formal charges for two to three months.
 Matica hrvatska and Prosvjeta were banned, including the former's fourteen publications.
 Purges targeting media professionals, writers, filmmakers, and university staff continued until late 1972.
 Even though the purges took place only in the period after the 1 December 1971 Karađorđevo meeting, this date is usually thought of as the end of the Croatian Spring in commemorations of the events.
 Authorities seized and destroyed 40,000 copies of the Moguš, Finka & Babić orthography manual as chauvinist.
 The remaining 600 copies were bound without any foreword or index and marked "for internal use only".
 This version was reprinted by London-based Croatian émigré magazine Nova Hrvatska (New Croatia) in 1972 and 1984.
-The complete book was published again in Croatia in 1990.
+The book was published again in Croatia in 1990.